derekmlr/react-firebase-chat/README.md

-# Slack Clone
+# React Firebase Chat
-An simple Slack clone using React, Redux, and Firebase.
-Following along with an Udemy coding course while adding my own twists for better UX and codebase structure.
+An simple Slack-like chat web app using React, Redux, and Firebase.

 To run locally...
 1. Clone the repo